CV4Edu - Computer Vision for Education

 Non-Archival Track (Extended Abstracts + Short / Position Papers)

-We invite non-archival submissions describing ongoing projects, preliminary results, datasets or benchmarks in progress, negative results, lessons learned, position papers, and work previously published elsewhere (including papers on arXiv or at other venues).
+We invite non-archival submissions describing ongoing/early-stage work (e.g., preliminary results, datasets or benchmarks in progress, negative results, lessons learned), position papers, and work previously published elsewhere (including papers on arXiv or at other venues).
+Our goal is to foster discussion and community building.
 These submissions will not be included in the official proceedings.
 Extended abstracts may be up to 2 pages and short/position papers up to 4 pages (excluding references), formatted according to the CVPR 2026 submission guidelines.

 Review Process